ttyngai/BlackJack/README.md

 With timeout functions to simulate some delays, I also needed to make sure buttons can't be pressed again during timeout.
 Hence there is a block of code to manage button enable/disable with corresponding color change.

-**This game is sized for desktop and mobile phone screen sized.
+**This game is sized for both desktop and mobile phone screens.
 The breakpoint is set to 800px**

 ### **Gameplay Screenshots:**